A measure of choice irrationality based on opposite judgements: Compromises on preference

-Even if the method described in Definition \ref{DEF:harmful_distortion} has no empirical power, it allows the experimenter to test and evaluate the extent of the DM's self-harm, as showed in the next section.
+Even if the method described in Definition~\ref{DEF:rationalization_by_compromise} has no empirical power, it allows the experimenter to infer the extent of the DM's mediation from choice data, as showed in the next section.}